25-1-Great Vocals

 Writer/Composer: Jerome Kern / Oscar Hammerstein II (1927)

 This is truly an American classic.
 From the musical “Showboat,” Paul Robeson delivers here with his rich, outstanding, early 20th century baritone that adds authenticity to this truly remarkable offering.
-It personifies the hard times and the oppressive life on the Mississippi River, and it never fails to deliver the hard truth that racism was alive and well for a long time, but it also tells us that the river itself always wins, that “Ol’ Man River just keeps rolling along.”
-This selection stands on its own merit as a truly authentic and astonishing vocal performance…Truly Beloved and Awesome!
+It personifies the hard times and the oppressive life on the Mississippi River, and it never fails to deliver the hard truth that racism was alive and well for a very long time—after the U.S. Covil War.
+But it also tells us that the river itself always wins, that “Ol’ Man River just keeps rolling along.”
+This selection stands on its own merit as a truly genuine and astonishing vocal performance.
+Paul’s deep baritone to base delivery here is like capturing a moment in time when to be oppressed and not have free choices was not the exception, it was the rule…Truly Beloved and Awesome!

 10. BOHEMIAN RHAPSODY (1976)